ADDICTION & SUBSTANCES

-Serving Kitchener-Waterloo, Anchoridge Counselling wants to help you with any addiction you may be struggling with.
+Serving Kitchener-Waterloo, Milton and the surrounding areas, Anchoridge Counselling wants to help you overcome any addiction you may be struggling with.

 Imagine you have an experience – you drink, take a drug, win a game, have a sexual experience, overeat, or make a large purchase – and suddenly, everything feels great.
 You feel as if success is easy, negative thoughts and feelings aren’t present, the emptiness is gone and it feels good to be alive.
 There is something to depend on to be okay again.